awab228/react-ts-vite/README.md

 # react-ts-vite

-An App created using React 18 with TypeScript
+An App created using React 18 with TypeScript and Bootstrap, also we demonstrate diffrent examples and techniques.